stefanpenner/ember-app-kit/README.md

     Express App, so you can now enhnace and customize the static server or develop the API and turn it into a full-stack solution, like MEAN.

-Once this step is done, ember-cli will attempt to upgrade your project.
-When its done, run ember server, and you're done!
+## Cleanup

+You can optionally remove the Gruntfile, tasks, and the api-stub directory, since we won't be needing them anymore.

 ### Troubleshooting

-When you run `ember server`, you may get errors about files not existing.
-You'll have to refresh your dependencies by removing the `node_modules` directory, clearing the cache, and rerunning npm & bower install.
+1. Index Route doesn't exist
+  * You may need to refresh your dependencies.
+Run `rm -rf npm_modules && npm install && npm cache clean && bower install`
+2. Can't find appkit/routes/index.
+  * Ember CLI now picks up your app namespace.
+Change the import to reference the name of your project.
+3. Acceptance Tests
   * Import `tests/helpers/start-app` into each acceptance test file.
     * `import startApp from 'your-app/tests/helpers/start-app`
-* Import testing dependencies
-  * Instead of using your app/index.html file, these can now be imported from the Brocfile.
-    * For example, `app.import('vendor/ember-data/ember-data.js')`
   * If you were using ember-testing-httpRespond
     * This is now patched for 1.4+
     * Import it and its dependencies in your Brocfile by using